-The Christian Medical Fellowship is an organisation of around 4,000 doctors and 800 medical students throughout the UK and Ireland working in partnership with local churches.
+The Christian Medical Fellowship is an organisation of around 4,000 doctors, nurses, midwives, and 500 medical, nursing and midwifery students throughout the UK and Ireland working in partnership with local churches.
 Our aims are to encourage Christian medics in their work and faith, to provide a Christian perspective on medicine and ethics, to support local groups of Christian medical students and doctors, and to promote interest in medical mission throughout the world.

 CMF is a member body of the Evangelical Alliance and the International Christian Medical and Dental Association (ICMDA).